Privacy Policy

 • country of residence;

-• employment and education details (for example, the organisation you work for, your job title and your education details);
+• employment (for example, the organisation you work for and your job title details);

 • IP address, browser type and language, your access times;